 Then, there is the convenience argument.
 Even if the roads would be cheaper if privately owned, wouldn’t it be terribly inconvenient to have to stop and pay a toll every time I left the property of one owner and drove onto the property of another?
 Wouldn’t there be toll booths every few blocks?

 These concerns betray incredibly limited thinking.
 Even the government has somewhat overcome the inconvenience of stopping traffic at toll booths with wireless toll sensors overhead.
-This solution assumes that the only way to pay for roads is for consumers to pay a separate fee for each use.
+This solution assumes the only way to pay for roads is for consumers to pay a separate fee for each use.

 The consumers who shop on a road where a group of retailers reside benefit from the road, but the retailers benefit much more.
 The consumers could survive without shopping there, but the retailers could not survive without the road.
 Thus, the answer to the perennial question, “Without government, who will build the roads?”
 For this road, the answer is simple: the retailers.
 Likewise for roads leading to the road they are located on.